cupcake-recipes.com

 Preparation Steps

-• Spread a little bit of enchiladas sauce on the bottom of the prepared casseroel dish.
-Then layer everything in this order: half of the tortilla strips, ALL of the refried bean mixture, half of the veggies, half of the chicken, half of the remaining enchilada sauce, half of the cheese.
+• Layer half of the corn tortilla strips over the sauce.
+Top with half of the black beans, half of the roasted veggies, half of the remaining enchilada sauce, and half of the shredded cheese.

-• Repeat with the other half of the tortilla strips, veggies, chicken, enchilada sauce, and finish the top with the remaining cheese.
+• Repeat the layers with the remaining tortilla strips, black beans, roasted veggies, enchilada sauce, and cheese.

-• Cover casserole dish with foil and bake for 15 minutes.
-Remove foil and cook for an additonal 10 minutes, until the sauce is bubbling and the cheese is perfectly melted on top.
+• Cover the baking dish with aluminum foil and bake for 15 minutes.
+Remove the foil and bake for an additional 5-10 minutes until the cheese is melted and bubbly.

 Notes